SyedMoin-lab/XML-Coding-Java/README.md

   Invalid
   ```

-## Contribution
+## Contributions

-Contributions to improve the project are welcome.
-Please ensure that any changes adhere to the existing coding style and constraints.
-Fork the repository, make your changes, and submit a pull request.
+Feel free to contribute improvements or fix any issues you might find.
+Just fork the repository, make your changes, and submit a pull request.
+Your help is appreciated!

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Check out the [LICENSE](LICENSE) file for more details.